albachteng/CampaignDiary/_npcs/alva.md

 name: Alva
 place: Lundis
 ---
 A Pygmie that the party befriended briefly during their assault on White Tower.
-Alva went to the dungeons below the Grand Cathedral with the party to find some friends trapped there.

-She turned on the party later on, when Lem attempted to extort money out of her in exchange for saving her allies.
+Alva went to the dungeons below the Grand Cathedral with the party to find some friends trapped there. <br><br> She turned on the party later on, when Lem attempted to extort money out of her in exchange for saving her allies.